 Why this kind of kitchen?

-The installed model was designed by Practical Action 10 years ago, in collaboration with Bosch-Siemens and some European universities.
+The installed model was designed by Practical Action 10 years ago, in collaboration with Bosch-Siemens and the Bundeswehr University, Germany.
 They were later tested and refined in the field and finally Awasuka introduced some additional improvements.
 Each smokeless kitchen includes:

 - Chimney (metal) which comes out through the roof and, thanks to its design, prevents water from entering from the outside.